-Desktop publishing helps businesses turn their native language content assets into professional foreign language versions.
-This video explains how the DTP team at EVS Translations ensures professional layout for all your documents including flyers, brochures and more.
+Desktop publishing helps businesses to recreate their original content assets, such as product catalogs, in new languages.
+This video explains how the desktop publishing team at EVS Translations ensures professional layout for all your documents including flyers, brochures and more.

 - The Adobe Creative Cloud (e.g. InDesign, Photoshop, Illustrator)

 - Microsoft Office applications (e.g. Visio, PowerPoint and free alternative OpenOffice and LibreOffice)

 - AutoCAD, QuarkXpress, Scribus, Serif PagePlus or MadCap Flare

 EVS Translations can complete both the translation and desktop publishing work in one carefully integrated workflow.
 We manage the issues that arise when recreating content in new languages, including unsupported fonts, lack of or excess white space (through text expansion/contraction), and incorrect line-breaks.
 This in-house expertise for DTP plus full linguistic validation from our translators for final layout ensures your print or digital content assets have a truly professional finish.